KoenZomers/OneDriveAPI/README.md

 - OneDrive Personal
 - OneDrive for Business
-- SharePoint Online (yet to come, work in progess)
-- SharePoint Server 2016 (yet to come, work in progess)

 The code contains a fully working demo Windows Forms application which shows you exactly how to use all of the functionality exposed in the OneDrive API.